 The Wheatbelt region is situated in the south west of Western Australia and comprises an area of 154,862 square kilometres, extending out to the north, east and south east of the Perth metropolitan area.

-The region is home to approximately 73, 817 people (projected June 2012 Population, ABS).
-The population is spread over approximately 160 towns and smaller settlements within 43 Local Government Areas.
+The region is home to approximately 75,000 people.
+The population is spread over 200 towns and smaller settlements within 42 Local Government Areas.

 The Wheatbelt is a large and diverse region encompassing a range of environments, social and economic characteristics.
 Opportunities and constraints differ greatly across the region, especially when comparing the high growth peri-urban and coastal communities with the broadacre farm land in the east and south of the region.